GeekTrainer/learn-django/Module1/Module1_Unit6.md

     return HttpResponse("Hello, world!")
 ```

 Creating a view is an essential action as it handles what views to return when a specific URL is sent as a request.
-In the next section, we will now map the URL to this view.
+In the next section we will now map the URL to this view.

 ## URL mapping